Solar Mass Primordial Black Holes in Moduli Dominated Universe: Primordial black hole production

 \subsection{Primordial power spectra}

 The requirement of large primordial fluctuations for the production of abundant PBHs can be attained with several small-scale features in the inflationary paradigm.
 For single-field slow roll models of inflation, large amplitude of scalar fluctuations translates to ultra slow-roll of the inflaton, $\epsilon \ll \epsilon _{\rm CMB}<1$, where $\epsilon _{\rm CMB}$ is the typical value at the CMB pivot scale, due to the relation $P_{\zeta}(k)\propto \frac{1}{\epsilon}$.
-In models with an inflection point~\cite{Garcia-Bellido:2017mdw,Bhaumik:2019tvl,Germani:2017bcs} at small scales, $\epsilon$ attains a tiny value at the point of inflection, offering a large amplitude of scalar perturbations.
+In models with an inflection point~\cite{Garcia-Bellido:2017mdw,Ballesteros:2017fsr,Ballesteros:2020qam,Bhaumik:2019tvl,Germani:2017bcs} at small scales, $\epsilon$ attains a tiny value at the point of inflection, offering a large amplitude of scalar perturbations.
 In models with a small bump (or dip) in the potential~\cite{Mishra:2019pzq}, the inflaton has negligible velocity at the top (or bottom) of the feature and hence leads to large $P_{\zeta}(k)$.
 For multifield models of inflation, the coupling of the inflaton with the secondary field can induce large $P_{\zeta}(k)$.
 As an example, for hybrid inflation models, this is achieved in the mild waterfall phase~\cite{Clesse:2015wea}.
-In some other cases, enhancement in $P_{\zeta}(k)$ results from noncanonical coupling~\cite{Braglia:2020eai} of the inflaton and the secondary field (leading to a second phase of inflation) or from large turning rate in the field space~\cite{Fumagalli:2020adf} inducing instabilities in the isocurvature fluctuations that can be transferred to curvature fluctuations.
+In some other cases, enhancement in $P_{\zeta}(k)$ results from noncanonical coupling~\cite{Braglia:2020eai,Braglia:2020taf} of the inflaton and the secondary field (leading to a second phase of inflation) or from large turning rate in the field space~\cite{Fumagalli:2020adf,Palma:2020ejf} inducing instabilities in the isocurvature fluctuations that can be transferred to curvature fluctuations.
+Instabilities arising in certain scenarios of effective field theories of inflation can also lead to large scalar power spectrum~\cite{Ashoorioon:2019xqc}.

 In many such models of inflation, resulting $P_{\zeta}(k)$ can be well-approximated in the form of a Gaussian (in some cases, with an exponential cut-off~\cite{Vaskonen:2020lbd}).
 Therefore, for simplicity, we will work with the following $P_{\zeta}(k)$ which has a power enhancement at small scales due to a Gaussian profile centred at $k_p$ with an amplitude $A_p$, and width $\sigma_p$.